 If you want to be in the Big Fringe brochure you can follow links – here.
 It’s not compulsory to be in the program and it isn’t cheap but a lot of acts like to do so.
 When filling in your information you must state ‘PBH's Free Fringe’ in the group section.

 That depends.
 Every PBH venue has a performance space, a basic PA, 2 microphones with stands and backdrops plus the lights that are in the venue.
 All venues are different and some may have a raised stage or fancier lights but that is quite rare and depends on if the venue have it already.
 If you are 100% sure that your show needs a backstage area and mixed lighting states you may find applying to the paid fringe more beneficial.
 Sometimes all the acts at one venue may club together to buy an extra light or anything else they feel will improve the venue, often fans come in handy as rooms can get hot – that’s totally up to the acts and of course, you should run it by the venue in case they have a problem with it.
-For more info on all our venues you can see past show reports – here.

 No but you can tell us in your application things you would like from your space.
 We do our best to program the right show into the right venue, we want the best for everyone and know what works where – so trust us.